-(\) The Group wrote off TL 117,263 of its non-performing loans.
-Additionally, the portion of the Group's non-performing loan portfolio amounting to TL 424,469 for which a provision of TL 410,516 was provided, was sold in 2020 with a price of TL 35,759 and following the completion of the necessary procedures, non-performing loans were written off from the records.
+^() The Group wrote off TL117,263 of its non-performing loans.
+Additionally, the portion of the Group's non-performing loan portfolio amounting to TL424,469 for which a provision of TL410,516 was provided, was sold in 2020 with a price of TL35,759 and following the completion of the necessary procedures, non-performing loans were written off from the records.

 3.1.4.
-Additional disclosure related to the credit quality of assets b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this
+Additional disclosure related to the credit quality of assets a) The scope and definitions of "past due" and "impaired" exposures used for accounting purposes and the differences, if any, between the definition of "past due" and "impaired" for accounting and regulatory purposes b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this